- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Speak with the Medical Team

-Ensuring the person is getting care from a team familiar with refeeding syndrome symptoms is a good first step.
+Ensuring the person gets care from a team familiar with refeeding syndrome symptoms is a good first step.

-The caregivers should understand not only what refeeding syndrome looks like, but how it can be prevented.
-And they should provide ongoing monitoring to stay ahead of any medical emergencies.
+The caregivers should understand what refeeding syndrome looks like and how it can be prevented.
+They should also provide ongoing monitoring to stay ahead of any medical emergencies.

 Support Your Loved One

-Most importantly, you can talk to your loved one, and help support them through this difficult process.
+Most importantly, you can talk to your loved ones and help support them through this challenging process.
+Maintaining a position of love, patience, and understanding can help your family member feel comfortable and supported.

 Ensuring someone that the doctors treating them have the best intentions in mind may be helpful.
 But simply being there for the person you love may be the biggest help of all.